How Trauma Can Cause Paranoia

 Final thoughts

-If you begin to avoid public spaces, people or take extra precautions to ensure your safety then it’s important for you to seek professional help.
+If you begin to avoid public spaces, people or take extra precautions to ensure your safety, then it’s important for you to seek help from a mental health professional.
 You deserve to live a life that is yours without having to be on guard at all times.

 We’d love to help you get to your best self.
 At Sana Counselling, we offer both online and in-person counselling options.
 If you would like to explore the option of counselling (with a focus on somatic counselling approaches) to help with trauma, we offer a free consultation to assess your needs.
 Do not hesitate to reach out to us to see what works best for you.
 Book a consultation with us when you’re ready.